pradeephubgit/appsignal-docs/source/ruby/configuration/index.html.md

 ### YAML configuration file

-The AppSignal Ruby gem can be configured with an configuration file.
+The AppSignal Ruby gem can be configured with a configuration file.
 During installation the Ruby gem will create a `config/appsignal.yml` file, if selected.
 In this file some default configuration is supplied and can be modified to fit your application's needs.
 This `config/appsignal.yml` file supports ERB tags so that system environment variables can also be loaded in this file.

 The `config/appsignal.yml` configuration examples shown for configuration options will use the `default` YAML anchor.
 The AppSignal installer will create an `config/appsignal.yml` file with this anchor by default.
 If not present, make sure you add the config option to the correct environment.